shbz8888/Data_Pipeline_VMware/README.md

 Milestone 3:
 * Methods were created to retrieve key details from one of the pages, those details being: name, price, description, size, number of reviews, and the link for an image
-* these methods were called extract_image and extract_text
+* These methods were called extract_image and extract_text
 ```python
 def extract_text(self):
         gear_container = self.driver.find_element(By.XPATH, '//div[@class="container"]')